 Thanks to generous donors who have established dozens of scholarship funds, the Eastern West Virginia Community Foundation awards more than $100,000 in scholarships annually.
 The list below features all of our currently active scholarships and will give students an idea of which scholarships might be available to them.

-In creating a scholarship, you invest in your community’s future and show students you care.
+In creating a scholarship, donors invest in the community’s future and show students that they care.
 Your community foundation provides the expertise to help you meet your personal goals and awards scholarships to deserving students.
 Your gift can help students — from preschool to postgraduate — achieve their lifetime dreams.
-Minimum required to establish an endowed scholarship at the Eastern West Virginia Community Foundation is $10,000.
+The minimum required to establish an endowed scholarship at the Eastern West Virginia Community Foundation is $20,000.

 Berkeley County Teachers’ Scholarship Fund 1996 Corning Glass Works and the Corning Foundation founded this fund to help send Vicky Bullett’s family to the 1992 Summer Olympics, where Ms. Bullett won a gold medal playing with the USA women’s basketball team.
 Surplus gifts started this permanent endowment to benefit college-bound teachers.

 Deborah, Leslie, and Christopher Bright Achievement Fund 2007 Created by Dr. Harold and Mrs. Janice Bright, this fund, named for their children, provides scholarships to students in grades 9-12 from Hampshire and Morgan Counties for hands-on experience in STEAM-based subjects (Science, Technology, Engineering, Arts, and Math).

 Walter and Mary Jo Ziler Brown Fund 2006 This fund helps Eastern Panhandle students study animal husbandry, agriculture, or veterinary medicine.